SebastianRolin/Portfolio/Zuber Analysis/README.md

 **Task N-3.**

-For the second task, I need to count the number of rides made between November 1st and 7th, 2017.
+For the third task, I need to count the number of rides made between November 1st and 7th, 2017.
 We are specifically interested in taxi companies whose names contain the words "Yellow" or "Blue".To achieve this:

 1- CASE statement: Categorizes company_name into 'Flash Cab', 'Taxi Affiliation Services', or 'Other'.